shubhamchdhary/TileClipper/README.md

 ```bash
 (env) $> python3 runTileClipperOnAllVideos.py
 ```
-The output video with pruned tiles are generated inside `removedTileMp4/` folder inside each dataset directory.
+The output video with pruned tiles is generated inside `removedTileMp4/` folder inside each dataset directory.

 ### 4) Generating Labels
 #### a) Tile Aggregation
 Since Yolov5 cannot decode tiled videos, all the videos should be pre-processed to get normal videos by merging their tiles (called tile aggregation).
 We've provided the required code in `utils/utils.py`.

-To aggreagate tiles of all videos of TileClipper, use:
+To aggregate tiles of all videos of TileClipper, use:
 ```bash
 (env) $> cd utils
 (env) $> python3 aggrTiles.py
 ```
-This will create a `aggrMp4/` folder in the current directory containing all the videos.
+This will create an `aggrMp4/` folder in the current directory containing all the videos.
 We've already generated this directory and kept inside `videos/`.

 #### b) Running Yolov5
 We've modified the Yolov5s code (`src/detect_for_groundtruth.py`) to generate labels and groundtruths for large-scale evaluations.
 To run it on a video, use: